 This bill provides funding for the North Dakota Ethics Commission, appropriating a total of $1,368,016 from the general fund for the biennium from July 1, 2025, to June 30, 2027.
 This includes a one-time allocation of $52,348 for a case management system and office furniture.
-The bill introduces new provisions that grant immunity to legislative assembly members from criminal prosecution when they follow conflict of interest rules while voting, and it allows reliance on informal advice from ethics commission staff as an affirmative defense in such cases.
-Additionally, the bill amends various sections of the North Dakota Century Code to clarify definitions, procedures for handling complaints, and the roles of the ethics commission.
+The bill introduces new provisions that grant immunity to legislative assembly members from criminal prosecution when they follow conflict of interest rules while voting, and it establishes an affirmative defense for those relying on informal advice from ethics commission staff.
+Additionally, it amends existing sections of the North Dakota Century Code to clarify definitions, procedures for handling complaints, and the roles of the ethics commission.

 Prepared by the Legislative Council staff for Senator Mathern: 12.1-13-02, 54-66-01, 54-66-04, 54-66-05, 54-66-06, 54-66-07, 54-66-08, 54-66-09, 54-66-10, 54-66-12, 54-66-18